anishghimire862/nuxt-content-blog/content/blog/an-introduction-to-artificial-intelligence.md

 ---
+id: 1
 title: "An introduction to Artificial Intelligence"
 slug: "an-introduction-to-artificial-intelligence"
-description: "In this blog, we will discuss the definition of Artificial Intelligence (AI), briefly explore its history, types, and branches, and examine how machine learning, neural networks, and natural language processing work together through a real-world example."
+description: "In this blog, we will discuss about Artificial Intelligence (AI), explore its history, types, and branches, and examine how different branches of AI work together through a real-world example."
 published: true
 posted: "March 15, 2025"
 author: "Anish Ghimire"